KodeSage/CovidGuide/README.md

 # COVID GUIDE

 ###
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a sample covidapp built during lockdown(2020)

 ## Libraries Used
 1. FramerMotion - For Animation